stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 exercise.
 There, we actually used some truly mutable state.
-However, since accessing or modifying a mutable variable is not a referential transparent operation, such actions have to performed within `IO`.
+However, since accessing or modifying a mutable variable is not a referential transparent operation, such actions have to be performed within `IO`.
+Other than that, nothing keeps us from using mutable variables in our code.
+The necessary functionality is available from module `Data.IORef` from the *base* library.

 As a quick exercise, try to implement a function, which - given an `IORef Nat` - pairs a value with the current